Ryael/memoria/README.md

 ![Title](docs/features/header-title.png)

-The title is the first things users will see when loading the page and it's geometric and retro look is here to make an impact.
+The Title is the first things users will see when loading the page and its geometric and retro look is here to make an impact.
 It's bold and assertive with its heavy font-weight and contrasting white on blue, and establishes the sort of design philosophy the rest of the website will adhere to.
 Upon mouse-over and focus, it plays [a subtle animation](docs/features/header-title-animation.gif) and converts the user's cursor to that of a pointer to indicate that it's an interactable element.
-Upon interaction it plays a script that reloads the page, effectively bringing the user to the main menu page.
-As such, no matter what part of the game the user has navigated to, they are always a simple click or tap away from going back to the main-menu.
+Upon interaction it plays a script that reloads the page, effectively bringing the user to the Main Menu.
+As such, no matter what part of the game the user has navigated to, they are always a simple click or tap away from going back to the Main Menu.
 The name "Memoria" is simply a play on the word "memory" and has no other significant meaning aside from my liking of how it sounds and looks.

 ### Main Menu

 ![Main-Menu](docs/features/main-menu.png)

-The main menu is fundamentally the navigation menu for the website and also doubles up as the landing page.
+The Main Menu is fundamentally the navigation menu for the website and also doubles up as the landing page.
 Upon loading into the page, the user is greeted by a subtle fade-in transition, which is used throughout the entirety of Memoria.
 It keeps people who prefer reduced motion in mind and for that reason is quick and simple on the eyes.
-From the main menu, the user has the option to: a) start a game, b) view the leaderboards, or c) read the credits.
+From the Main Menu, the user has the option to: a) start a game, b) view the Leaderboards, or c) read the credits.
 All the [buttons have animations](docs/features/main-menu-animation.gif) that play upon hover/focus.
 A smooth fade in, and smooth fade out.
-Upon interaction, a script runs that hides the main menu and displays the relevant area instead.
-For example, clicking on Start Game will hide the main menu and instead display the rules & difficulty section alongside the return button, which can bring the user back to the main menu.
+Upon interaction, a script runs that hides the Main Menu and displays the relevant area instead.
+For example, clicking on Start Game will hide the Main Menu and instead display the Rules & Difficulty section alongside the return button, which can bring the user back to the Main Menu.

 ### Rules & Difficulty

 ![Rules & Difficulty](docs/features/rules-difficulty.png)

-The rules & difficulty section introduces the rules of the game and the overall objective of the game.
+The Rules & Difficulty section introduces the rules of the game and the overall objective of the game.
 It also provides three buttons that allow the user to select their difficulty of choice.
 The difficulty level itself is explained within the name, where easy is 2x2, normal is 4x4, and hard is 6x6.
 From a single glance it's made clear exactly what each button accomplishes.
 Their colour palettes are inverted due to the white background but [a similar animation](docs/features/rules-difficulty-animation.gif) plays upon hover/focus.
-Similar to main menu's script, upon interacting with any of the difficulities, the rules & difficulty section will be hidden and the game-board will be generated based on which difficulty was selected.
+Similar to Main Menu's script, upon interacting with any of the difficulities, the Rules & Difficulty section will be hidden and the game-board will be generated based on which difficulty was selected.

 ### Memory Game - Easy